David B. Cline: Super Proton-Antiproton Synchrotron & Compact Muon Solenoid

-Although Cline is not credited for the discovery of the W and Z bosons, Cline and Rubbia'sproposal of the installation of a proton-antiproton collider has led to advances in particle physics through the investigation of heavy bosons.
+Although Cline is not credited for the discovery of the W and Z bosons, Cline and Rubbia's proposal of the installation of a proton-antiproton collider has led to advances in particle physics through the investigation of heavy bosons.
 Cline's role as a co-founder of the CMS experiment has also earned him the status of a contributor to the first 7 & 8 TeV proton-proton collisions, as well as the discovery of the Higgs Boson and Xi_{b} baryon.

 Investigation of Dimuon Events

 In the early 70s, Cline investigated the production of dimuons from neutrinos and antineutrinos.
 These neutrino events require the generation and decay of intermediate particles that did not agree with models that predicted the intermediate particles to be heavy leptons and semi-weak vector bosons.

 In February 1975, Cline and others reported on their observation of a new particle produced by high energy neutrino and antineutrino interactions.
 14 dimuon events were observed, and due to the characteristics of the event and the absence of any trimuon events, the interaction seemed to require the presence of a new massive particle.
 The theorized particle, which was expected to have a previously unobserved quantum number, would need to decay weakly in order to have two muons in the final state.

 The source of the second muon was argued to be due to the decay of pions and kaons.
 Cline and others provided evidence against this by observing "(i) the rate of dimuon events, (ii) the opposite signs of their electric charges, (iii) the different densities of the target materials in which they were produced, and (iv) the distributions in muon momentum and transverse momentum."

 The neutrino interactions leading to dimuon events required the existence of a new particle that they called the y particle.
 The group theorized that, if the particle was a hadron, the mass is between 2 and 4 GeV and the lifetime would have to be less than 10^{−10}s.
 The alternate theory was that the neutrino interaction produced a neutral heavy lepton that decayed into two muons and a neutrino/antineutrino.